Background pattern

 Erlotinib Tarbis contains sodium

-The tablet should be taken at least one hour before or two hours after having eaten food.
+The tablet should be taken at least one hour before or two hours after having ingested food.

-The recommended dose is one Erlotinib Tarbis 150 mg tablet per day if you have non-small cell lung cancer.
+The recommended dose is one Erlotinib Tarbis 150 mg tablet each day if you have non-small cell lung cancer.

-Your doctor may adjust your dose in 50 mg intervals.
-For this reason, Erlotinib Tarbis is available in 25 mg, 100 mg, and 150 mg doses to adjust different dosing regimens.
+Your doctor may adjust your dose in intervals of 50 mg.
+For this reason, Erlotinib Tarbis is available in doses of 25 mg, 100 mg and 150 mg to adjust the different dosing regimens.

 If you take more Erlotinib Tarbis than you should